PROJECTS RELATED TO MEDICATION REDUCTION IN OLDER PATIENTS:

 Sub-Contract: Abe’s Garden

 Description: The Allen Foundation funded the development and dissemination of a series of nutrition education and training videos for professional and family caregivers.
 Video content includes feeding assistance care techniques to encourage food and fluid intake among older adults with dementia.
 Techniques are evidence-based and designed to enhance independence in eating, dignity and choice.
 Researchers partner with local dementia care facility, Abe’s Garden, to develop and distribute the videos to dementia care providers within the community.

-There will be 5 more segments available soon.
+There will be 1 more segment available soon.